ubeysaab/LearningNextJs/README.md

 ##### Fixing the loading skeleton bug with route groups
 Right now, your loading skeleton will apply to the invoices.

 Since `loading.tsx` is a level higher than `/invoices/page.tsx` and `/customers/page.tsx` in the file system, it's also applied to those pages.

-We can change this with Route Groups.
+But we only want the loading screen to show on the main overview page (i.e. /dashboard/page.tsx), not on every subpage.

+To fix this, we’ll use a special feature in Next.js called Route Groups.
+Which let us ortganize our files **without changing the URL**

  Create a new folder called `/(overview)` inside the dashboard folder.
 Then, move your `loading.tsx` and `page.tsx` files inside the folder:

 ![alt text](image-9.png)